Partakithware/VeloxFS/linuxdriver-concept/README.md

 Issues
 ===
-Alot.
 Extremly Long Mount/Umount/Format time.
-Data loss if umount fails or is stopped of course. etc...
+(No Paging) Data loss if umount fails or is stopped of course. etc...(There is likely more but initial test now seem ok with this version)

 Again just an idea so far.